zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/02-creating-pages/01-understanding-pages.md

 ### Other Page Types

-There are several other page types that are available in DXP - each can help to satisfy particular use cases.
+There are several other page types that are available - each can help to satisfy particular use cases.
 See [Other Page Types](./other-page-types.md) for more information.

 ## Global Page Templates